akshaymagapu/LSRE-akshay-kumar-magapu/Seminars/seminarnotes.md

 	Vi.
 Integrity -Integrity tool is an automation server in which it only supports GitHub repositories.
 SO there may be less scope to this tool but the GitHub is a popular one.
 It tests the builds and notifies the members about the results as it very user-friendly interface all members can easily view the notifications.
 It has command line Interface and the number of failures and number of tests is visible to the users.
 As there are many other tools which more rich GUI it may be no that much used by major projects.  <br>
     Link to this tool->http://integrity.github.io/       <br>
 	As these are open source tools.
 There are many commercial tools which can provide more features.   <br>

+   I have tried one of the tool to experience the continuous integration, the tool i selected is Travis CI as it have a option to integrate with GitHub.
+What i did for this process is i created a repository in GitHub and created a php file which performs an addition operation of 1+1.
+At begin of the test it is created that 1+1 is 1 so that the tool needs to build this code and say fail in build.
+So i made a change in one of the file and pushed into Git.
+Then the travis tool automatically build the new change and it says the build is failed with the information like time taken for build. <br>

+   Then i changed the code file with 1+1 equals two and then pushed into Git, then travis tool automatically builds the new change version and it says passed as the given code is correct. <br>

+  The file builds can be seen in following link : https://drive.google.com/file/d/0Bz_7Gx1hn6L9T1QtdGpEdjd1VjQ/view?usp=sharing  <br>

+   Through this experience, i felt that the continuous integration tools are really helpful as when a change is pushed into a repository it automatically tests the code and building it.
+If there is any error presents the tool automatically sends an email that the build is failed so that developers can easily develop a quality code as working of code is knowing immediately.
+This tool working is great as it recognizing the change in repository and building it.
+It showing here it getting failed so the bugs can be easily rectified.
+These tools are really handy for large companies to track, as until last stage if failure of integration happens it is a chaos so these type of tools helps to fix that.       <br>

 3. Technical product management is managing the product and involving in technical activities by who knows the technical information.
 So in the case of requirements, the technical understanding of requirements is to be considered.
 Also, the market requirements are needed to be gathered and analyzed.
 The technical product manager needs to have interaction with the development and implementation teams and have a technical background to discuss.
 So that discussion with team members will be easy as the manager knows the technical information.
 So the manager can analyzed the present product situation with the competitive market and analyze the technical details, maintain the roadmap of product based on the analysis of the market situation, monitoring of development of the product.  <br>